 1. Make your plan on what to do in Naoussa – by the pool!

-If you are in Naoussa just for holidays, you can use the outlets to charge your mobile phone!
-It will inevitably lose its battery quickly once you start noticing all those Instagram worthy moments Naoussa and Zefi Hotel provide!
+If you are in Naoussa just for the holidays, you can use the outlets to charge your mobile phone!
+It will inevitably lose its battery quickly once you start noticing all those Instagram-worthy moments Naoussa and Zefi Hotel provide!